-- essential knowledge and understanding of different areas of psychology and how they relate to each other - a deep appreciation of the skills, knowledge and understanding of scientific methods - competence and confidence in a variety of practical, mathematical and problem-solving skills - their interest in and enthusiasm for psychology, including developing an interest in further study and careers associated with the subject - an appreciation of how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
+- essential knowledge and understanding of different areas of Psychology and how they relate to each other, - a deep appreciation of the skills, knowledge and understanding of scientific methods, - competence and confidence in a variety of practical, mathematical and problem-solving skills, - their interest in and enthusiasm for Psychology, including developing an interest in further study and careers associated with the subject. - an appreciation of how we make decisions about scientific issues and how the sciences contribute to the success of the economy and society.

-Pupils need to develop knowledge, understanding and the capability to evaluate:

-- content in the area of focus, involving theories and studies
+Pupils need to develop knowledge, understanding and the capability to evaluate: • content in the area of focus, involving theories and studies

-- methodology, to see how psychology works
+- methodology, to see how Psychology works

 - studies one classic and one contemporary

 - a key question in the area of focus

 - a practical investigation to carry out in the area of focus

 - issues and debates.

-- Areas of focus are divided into 'foundations of psychology' (social, cognitive, biological psychology and learning theories) and 'applications of psychology' (clinical and either child/criminological psychology).
+- Areas of focus are divided into 'Foundations of Psychology' (social, cognitive, biological psychology and learning theories) and 'Applications of Psychology' (clinical and criminological psychology).

-AS Level (Year 12) EXTERNALLY ASSESSED
+AS Level\ (Year 12) EXTERNALLY ASSESSED

-AS Level to be taken at the end of Year 12 and does not count towards the A Level.

-A Level (Year 12 & 13) EXTERNALLY ASSESSED 100%
+\AS Level to be taken at the end of Year 12 and does not count towards the A Level.
+A Level (Year 12 & 13) EXTERNALLY ASSESSED

 All examinations to be taken at the end of Year 13 (whether AS Level was taken or not).
+The full A Level is linear with all examinations taken at the end of the 2 year course.

-Minimum requirement is 6 GCSEs at grade C/5 or above, including English, mathematics and sciences.
-There is no requirement for previous study of psychology, in order to be accepted onto this course.
+Minimum requirement is 6 GCSEs at grade C/5 or above, including English, Mathematics and Sciences.
+There is no requirement for previous study of Psychology, in order to be accepted onto this course.